National Parking Platform

 The National Parking Platform (NPP) is a major publicly-owned initiative funded by DfT and hosted by Manchester City Council.
 It is open to public and private parking operators and service providers.
 The NPP will improve the customer journey across the full range of on-street and off street parking (both public and private) via a publicly-owned platform.
 Customers will be able to locate suitable parking for their journey, check tariff and availability, pre-book a space and make payment through the NPP, before starting their journey – or even modify that journey as conditions change to use alternative parking.

-The NPP manages data exchange between systems and is based on the Alliance for Parking Data Standards (APDS) technical specifications, which will form the basis of the forthcoming ISO Technical Specification [ISO/TS 5206-1] and the revision of the CEN Technical Specification [CEN/TS 16157-6].
+The NPP manages data exchange between systems and is based on the Alliance for Parking Data Standards (APDS) technical specifications, which form the basis of ISO Technical Specification [ISO/TS 5206-1] and the revision of the CEN Technical Specification [CEN/TS 16157-6].

-The NPP will make parking data available to the customer via third-party apps.
-Car parks and on-street parking areas that supply data to the NPP will have enhanced “digital visibility” which give them an important commercial and competitive advantage.
+The NPP makes parking data available to the customer via third-party apps.
+Car parks and on-street parking areas that supply data to the NPP have enhanced “digital visibility” which gives them an important commercial and competitive advantage.
 On-street authorities will be able to increase the efficiency of their operations, provide a better service and reduce the cost of compliance management.

 Service Providers will be able to: